 The one continuous feature of these forums is great quality, which comes to a crescendo on the final morning when the six red Burgundies of the Domaine de la Romanée-Conti are presented blind.
 Here each scholar has to identify the vintage, and the six Appellation Controlees from which they respectively come.

 As the prices of great European wines continue to escalate, and (for example) the Domaine de la Romanée-Conti wines are all pre-sold before they arrive in Australia, access to the wines presented during the week has moved out of reach for most of the scholars.
-While only one can be a Dux, with a trip for two to France courtesy of Qantas, every scholar has gone away from the week imbued with the vision of Len Evans.
+While only one can be a Dux, the Basil Sellers Prize for Dux is a return Business Class trip to Europe, every scholar has gone away from the week imbued with the vision of Len Evans.
 They have been guaranteed (and given) positions as associate judges at the next Sydney Royal Wine Show (and other shows), and many have already progressed to full judge status, some to panel chair status.

 Equally importantly, they have passed on to their peers their knowledge (and desire to continue learning) about the great wines of the world, and Australia’s position in that world.
 It is the absolute determination of the Trustees of the Tutorial, and of the tutors, to continue, and, as Len would insist, to make each Tutorial better than the one which preceded it.